 f.
 Protection of Refugees

-Durable Solutions: The government accepts 1,000 refugees annually, under the UNHCR resettlement program.
-Refugees who arrive in the country through this program are granted permanent residence status.
-When refugees arrive they stay at a central refugee resettlement center in Auckland for six weeks, where they receive settlement support including help with English, health, education, and finding work for up to 12 months.
+Durable Solutions: The country accepts refugees under the UNHCR resettlement program.
+Refugees who arrive through this program are granted permanent residence status.
+When refugees arrive they stay at a central refugee resettlement center in Auckland for six weeks, where they receive settlement support for up to 12 months including help with English, health, education, and finding work.

-Temporary Protection: The government also provided temporary protection to persons who may not qualify as refugees under the country’s UN quota commitment.
-Approximately 150 asylum seekers–people who have fled from their own country because they fear persecution or harm–were recognized as refugees.
-Advocacy groups were concerned that the approximately 150 annual asylum seekers outside the quota system did not receive the same level of governmental support, specifically in finding employment, as quota refugees.
+Temporary Protection: The country provided temporary protection to persons who did not qualify as refugees under its UN quota commitment.
+Asylum seekers–persons who have fled from their own country because they fear persecution or harm–were recognized as refugees.
+Advocacy groups were concerned that the asylum seekers outside the UN quota system did not receive the same level of governmental support as quota refugees, specifically in finding employment.